 Our stall outside All Saints on May Day was a focus for those seeking for bargains…

-More at All Saints Fete on 8 July.
+More at the All Saints Tree Festival on 24-26 November.